nexusformat/definitions/manual/source/datarules.rst

 .. rubric:: Reserved suffixes

-When naming a field (or dataset), NeXus has reserved certain suffixes to the names so that a specific meaning may be attached.
+When naming a field, NeXus has reserved certain suffixes to the names so that a specific meaning may be attached.
 Consider a field named ``DATASET``, the following table lists the suffixes reserved by NeXus.